queryluke/masseffect-5e-data/data/class-features/relentless-biotic-assault.md

             id: relentless-biotic-assault
 ---
 At 14th level, when you Furycast a power, you may chose to take the remaining energy from the casting and cast the power again, albeit in a more weakened form.
-As a bonus action, you may cast the spell again, with the same parameters of the first casting, except that you halve the damage die you roll.
+As a bonus action, you may cast the power again, with the same parameters of the first casting, except that you halve the damage die you roll.